robbynshaw/home/content/essays/the-coronor-i-met.md

 erected into an establishment of culture--a pool of life for a people who thirst.

-A little while earlier, my friend and I were sitting in a booth, alone, slurping a truth serum that was working, so I listened.
+A little while earlier my friend and I were sitting in a booth, alone, slurping a truth serum that was working, so I listened.
 I, the Pied Piper, lulling out his little demons, but there they stood--naked in front of me and staring--lost, confused, with no